ramcdatta/pay-pay-test/ImmutableQueueImpl/README.md

 1. Coding task:

-    please run **mvn test** to execute the unit test cases
+    a.
+ImmutableQueue is implemented by using immutable stack.

-2. Design Question:
+    b.
+In pom.xml junit dependency is added.

-    Please find the powerpoint slides for the architecture diagram
+    b. please run **mvn test** project to execute the unit test cases.